 - Get copies of tax returns, credit card statements, investment accounts, utility bills, bank statements, insurance policies, super accounts, etc.

-- Update your Will (or if you don’t have one writing one)
+- Update your Will (or if you don’t have one write one)

 2: Agree how to split your financial assets